cneill/kamikaze/README.md

     kamikaze.py brute (path|headers) [--charset=STRING] [--min_len=INT] [--max_len=INT] [--multidir] [--ignore=STATUS_CODE]...
 TARGET ...

     Options:
-        list                     Attack with a wordlist
+        list                     Search with a wordlist
-        brute                    Attack by generating permutations of all characters in the range --charset=STRING     A string of characters to use in the attack [default: abcdefghijklmnopqrstuvwxyz] --min_len=INT        Specify the maximum length of a generated word [default: 6] --max_len=INT        Specify the minimum length of a generated word [default: 1] path                     Send strings to the URL
+        brute                    Search by generating permutations of all characters in the range --charset=STRING     A string of characters to use in the search [default: abcdefghijklmnopqrstuvwxyz] --min_len=INT        Specify the maximum length of a generated word [default: 6] --max_len=INT        Specify the minimum length of a generated word [default: 1] path                     Send strings to the URL
         headers                  Send strings to each of the header fields --multidir               Go multiple directories deep
         --ignore=STATUS_CODE     Status codes to ignore